thanos-io/thanos/docs/quick-tutorial.md

 * Sidecar: connects to Prometheus, reads its data for query and/or uploads it to cloud storage.
 * Store Gateway: serves metrics inside of a cloud storage bucket.
 * Compactor: compacts, downsamples and applies retention on the data stored in cloud storage bucket.
-* Receiver: receives data from Prometheus' remote-write WAL, exposes it and/or upload it to cloud storage.
+* Receiver: receives data from Prometheus's remote-write WAL, exposes it and/or upload it to cloud storage.
 * Ruler/Rule: evaluates recording and alerting rules against data in Thanos for exposition and/or upload.
-* Querier/Query: implements Prometheus' v1 API to aggregate data from the underlying components.
+* Querier/Query: implements Prometheus's v1 API to aggregate data from the underlying components.

 See those components on this diagram: